OzBob/SFTPSSHCustomBinding/src/step1/README.md

     public string ContainerName { get; private set; }

     /// <summary>
-    /// A string value indicating the app setting to use as the CosmosDB connection string.
+    /// A string value indicating the app setting to use as the SFTPSSH connection string.
     /// </summary>
     [ConnectionString]
     public string ConnectionStringSetting { get; set; }